mahmoudahmedd/CPU-schedulers-simulator/README.md

 3. Non-preemptive Priority Scheduling (with the solving of starvation problem).

 4. AG Scheduling:
-a.
+4.1.
 The Round Robin (RR) CPU scheduling algorithm is a fair scheduling algorithm that gives equal time quantum to all processes So All processes are provided a static time to execute called quantum.

-b.
+4.2.
 A new factor with each submitted process in our AG scheduling algorithm.
 This factor sums the effects of all three basic factors (priority, arrival time and burst time).
 The equation summarizes this relation is:
 AG-Factor = Priority + Arrival Time + Burst Time

-c.
+4.3.
 Once a process is executed for given time period, it’s called Non-preemptive AG till the finishing of (ceil (50%)) of its Quantum time, after that it’s converted to preemptive AG.